UncensorPat/prohe/README.md

 The following options are available for configuration:

+- `prohe.serverAddress`: The Intiface Central server address to connect to (typically of the form `ws://SERVER:PORT`)
 - `prohe.typingWindow`: Length of the gap in typing (in milliseconds) before vibration decreases by a stage
 - `prohe.vibrationMax`: The maximum vibration intensity that can be achieved
 - `prohe.vibrationStages`: The number of stages the vibration increases through